Jakub-Konkol/RutgersThesisTemplate/README.md

 - If you are co-advised, the abstract currently does not change to acknowledge there is more than one advisor.
 You can change the RUAbstract.sty file to add an `s` to Director on line 36.
 - I'm testing this as I work on my thesis so errors may exist.
 - It's on you to verify that the template is acceptable for your department.
+- I am trying to make this cleaner by having a .cls instead of a bunch of .sty's, but most realistically is unlikely to happen at this point.

 # License
 I am publishing this under the LaTeX Project Public License 1.3c.
 A copy may be seen here: https://www.latex-project.org/lppl.txt.